-For urine to void, the bladder’s detrusor muscle needs to contract to squeeze urine out, and the urethral sphincter needs to relax to let urine pass through.
+For urine to void, the bladder’s detrusor muscle needs to contract and squeeze urine out, and then the urethral sphincter needs to relax to let the urine pass through.
 If the nerves that control either of these actions are damaged, urinary retention may occur.
 The condition is known as neurogenic bladder.

 Men of all ages can have neurogenic bladder syndrome.
-The cause of neurogenic bladder can be spinal cord injuries (SCI), stroke, diabetes, birth defects, etc.
+The cause of neurogenic bladder is often related to another disease that has damaged the person’s nerves, such as spinal cord injuries (SCI), stroke, diabetes, birth defects, etc.

 Blockages in the urinary tract

-The blockage can come from inside the bladder, such as in the case of bladder stones or tumors.
+A blockage can also grow inside the bladder, such as in the case of bladder stones and bladder tumors.

 The blockage can occur at the bladder neck, where the bladder meets the urethra.
 This is known as bladder outlet obstruction (BOO) and an enlarged prostate is an example of it.